Minnesota Weather: Walz Authorizes National Guard To Provide Emergency Services Amid Blizzard

 Even the state’s community COVID-19 testing sites were closed Wednesday afternoon.
 The affected sites include those in Moorhead, Winona, Duluth, St. Cloud, Brooklyn Park, St. Paul, the Minneapolis Convention Center, and at the Minneapolis-St. Paul International Airport.
 Those who had appointments are advised to reschedule here.

-After the storm front passes, the strong winds are expected to linger into Thursday morning, reducing visibility although the snowfall will have stopped.
+After the storm, the strong winds are expected to linger into Thursday morning, reducing visibility although the snowfall will have stopped.
 As the gusts continue, temperatures will plunge.
 The Twin Cities is expected to log Thursday its first subzero temperature reading of the season.
 Meanwhile, cities in northern Minnesota could see the mercury dip into the negative double digits.

 As for Christmas Day, a warm-up is in the forecast.
 Expect temperatures to rebound into the upper teens under a mix of sunshine and clouds.
 Be sure to get the snow boots, snowshoes and sleds ready.
 There’ll be more than enough snow for a white Christmas.